 What NOT to Bring Golfing

-3) DON’T BRING Jewelry: Jewelry can be extremely distracting to not only you but other golfers when you’re playing.
+Jewelry can be extremely distracting to not only you but other golfers when you’re playing.
 It can also weigh you down.
 There’s no need to impress anyone with heavy jewelry during your golf trip so this is another that’s best left behind.

-4) DON’T BRING Flip-Flops: This one is most likely something that you already know to avoid but a little reminder never hurt anybody.
+This one is most likely something that you already know to avoid but a little reminder never hurt anybody.
 Flip-flops are not only too casual for golf but they’re also extremely uncomfortable if you’re walking a lot.
 While there are golf carts to take you around, you’re still going to be doing a lot of moving and flip-flops can easily cause painful blisters.

-6) DON’T PACK Casual Wear: Along with denim and flip-flops, avoid all other casual wear.
+Along with denim and flip-flops, avoid all other casual wear.
 This means no t-shirts, sweatshirts, leggings, sweatpants, sandals, booties, etc. The key to golfing is wearing nice athletic attire that won’t distract others.

 FAQs about Golfing